skippyr/checkmate/README.md

 ![](./images/preview.png)

-In the preview, the Checkmate theme was used in the [Kitty terminal](https://github.com/kovidgoyal/kitty) with the [Rosé Pine theme](https://github.com/rose-pine/kitty).
-Font used was [IntelOne Mono (Medium)](https://github.com/intel/intel-one-mono) with fallback to Nerd Font Symbols.
+In the preview, the Checkmate theme was used in the [Kitty terminal](https://github.com/kovidgoyal/kitty) with the [Flamerial theme](https://github.com/skippyr/flamerial).
+Font used was Mononoki Nerd Font.
+The wallpaper used is [this one](https://unsplash.com/photos/aeXK1IeVVoI).

 The colors used in the theme may vary in your setup, as it depends on the terminal emulator's theme you are using.